A Christmas Carol

 Passing the artistic baton—2011 and beyond

 The second decade of the new millennium brought changes in programming, touring and leadership.
 In the fall of 2012, OCP introduced edgier content in the Howard Drew Theatre with the "Find Your Stage" branding campaign.
 It kicked off with the Tony Award and Pulitzer Prize-winning drama August: Osage County.
 The show brought in the second highest revenue numbers the Howard Drew had seen in the regular season only being surpassed by the musical Quilters in 2009.
 Another record-breaking show came one year later on the Hawks Mainstage.
 After 25 years of waiting for the available rights, OCP received the opportunity to stage Les Misérables.
 More than 350 people auditioned for the production resulting in an all-star cast led by New York equity actor, Timothy Shew, as Jean Valjean.
 The show was critically acclaimed and set a new Box Office record for earning the highest revenue in history other than A Christmas Carol.
 It also swept the Theatre Arts Guild Awards winning 13 awards.
 Just a few months later, a newly revitalized the Nebraska Theatre Caravan launched a national tour of a steampunk-inspired version of The Fantasticks.
 This tour was the first show, other than A Christmas Carol, that the Caravan toured since The Spitfire Grill in 2005.
 In the spring of 2014, beloved Artistic Director Carl Beck and Associate Artistic Director Susan Baer Collins retired ending a 30-year era.
 They were succeeded by New Yorker Hilary Adams who was selected by the Board of Trustees as the new artistic director after a national search.
 However, in December 2015, the Board of Trustees voted to relieve Adams of her duties.
 Susan Baer Collins returned to the Playhouse as interim artistic director until a suitable replacement could be found.
-Kimberly Faith Hickman, no stranger to the Playhouse Board and staff as she had guest directed several shows in recent years, was offered the full time artistic director position in early 2016.
+Kimberly Faith Hickman, a director and choreographer from New York City who was no stranger to the Playhouse board and staff as she had guest directed and choreographed in recent years, was offered the full time artistic director position in early 2016.
 She accepted and began her official duties June 1, 2016.